 Students come to the University to learn how to share their faith in Jesus Christ, and to serve the poor and needy in Kona and abroad.
 The core program UNK offers is the Discipleship Training School, which is mandatory for all other UNK courses.
-The Discipleship Training School is a full-time program that lasts five-to-six months.
-It consists of two phases: a lecture phase and an outreach phase.
+The Discipleship Training School is a full-time program that lasts five to six months, and it consists of a lecture phase and an outreach phase.
 In the outreach phase, students focus on applying what they learned in the classroom (during the lecture phase) through an intense, cross-cultural experience that includes sending missionaries to foreign countries to assist with a variety of missions, including assisting in building housing, digging wells, and providing medical support.